grzegorz92/Spring-MVC-Demo/README.md

-# University of Science Project
+# University of Science Web App

 Web app created with Spring MVC and Hibernate Frameworks.